kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# Generated Graph Code Makes the Integration Explainable
+## Generated Graph Code Makes the Integration Explainable { #generated-graph-explainable }

 When debugging a custom module, generated code is useful.